jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

 1. **Install needed Tools:**

-    Launch a terminal (CMD or PowerShell) with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey:
+    Launch a terminal (CMD, PowerShell or GitBash etc ...) with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey:

     !!! warning
         Please remove the items you arleady have in the command below, no need to reinstall them.

-    ```bash
-    choco install -y python virtualbox minikube kubernetes-cli kubernetes-helm awscli
-    ```

     Install Docker using Chocolatey according to your Windows Version :

     - Windows 10 with Hyper-V :
        ```bash
-       choco install -y python virtualbox minikube kubernetes-cli kubernetes-helm awscli
+       choco install -y python awscli docker-desktop
        ```

     - Windows 7, 8, 10 Without Hyper-V : Use [Gokube](https://github.com/ThalesGroup/gokube)
+       ```bash
+       gokube init
+       choco install -y python awscli
+       ```

 1. **Launch Minikube:**

     !!! warning
         If your are not using ISEN Network, DO NOT set the proxy settings.

-        If you used gokube, replace 'minikube' by 'gokube' in the commands ;)
+        If you used {==gokube==}, replace 'minikube' by 'gokube' in the commands ;)

     ```bash
     minikube --docker-env HTTP_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env HTTPS_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env NO_PROXY="127.0.0.1,192.168.99.0/24,10.0.0.0/8" start